Sjouwer/pick-block-pro/README.md

       - Pick the sun and get a light block
 - Lock inventory slots to prevent the picker from switching or replacing the item in that slot
 - Hold ALT while picking and add BlockState data to the block/item (stacks with CTRL for BlockEntity data)
+- Copy ID's of hotbar slot blocks/items directly into your chat, for easy WorldEdit command creation
+(Use CTRL + 0 through 9 while your chat is open, 0 is for the off hand slot)
-- Pick ID's with the ID Picker and copy them directly to your clipboard, for easy WorldEdit command creation
+- Pick ID's of blocks in the world with the ID Picker and copy them directly to your clipboard
 - Use the Tool Picker and get the best available tool to break the block or kill the entity
 - Creative inventory management (not just the hotbar) is now actually possible when picking blocks